Seyi Vibez: Early life and career

 In September 2023, At the 16th Headies Award, Seyi Vibez won the Best Street-Hop Artiste with his "Chance (Na Ham)".

 On 26 January 2024, Seyi Vibez said that the advice that Burna Boy gave him that always stayed with him is don't complain, just believe, show any sign of weakness, and keep moving.
 “He always told me that: 'Show no sign of weakness, bro.
 Keep moving.'
 Yeah, that's it.

 In April 2024, Seyi Vibez released another song Instagram featuring a youngster, Muyeez.
 The song eventually went top of the Charts in Apple Music Nigeria less than 24 hours and some platforms after it was released.

 On May 16, 2024, Seyi Vibez score a nod as a contender for BET awards Viewer’s Choice: Best New International Act 2024.

+On December 3, 2025, Seyi Vibez emerged the second most streamed artiste on Spotify Nigeria in 2025.

 Personal life

 On March 16, 2023, Seyi Vibez announced the death of his mother, describing it as the "darkest day" of his life.